Ynng/Paimon/README.md

 Paimon is a computer autopilot software.
 It's not a chatbot, it performs tasks for you, on your computer, using your keyboard and mouse.

+It supports BOTH MACOS and WINDOWS.

 Current limitations:

-- Only works on MacOS
-- No way to pause execution
+- Interrupting the agent is sketchy
 - Only works on the primary monitor
-- Does not support hidpi

 ## Roadmap

 - [x] Implement CUA loop
+- [x] Windows support
+- [x] hiDPI support
-- [ ] Better prompting
+- [x] Better prompting
 - [ ] Nicer looking overlay
-- [ ] Windows support
 - [ ] Linux support
 - [ ] Fix UI for multi-monitor setups
 - [ ] Introduce hosted solution with simplified access
 - [ ] Voice control
+- [ ] Linux support

 ## Acknowledgements